 People think I am younger than I am, so I show them the photo of me before I was diagnosed – and they can’t believe the change.
 Since joining the support groups I’ve kept up a healthier diet, and I joined a ramblers group.

-People meet me and they don’t know my story, and they are shocked to find out that three years ago I was overweight and had Non-Alcohol related Fatty Liver Disease – or NAFLD.
+People meet me and they don’t know my story, and they are shocked to find out that five years ago I was overweight and had Non-Alcohol related Fatty Liver Disease – or NAFLD.

 When I was first diagnosed I wasn’t ill enough for a transplant, even though I was really ill.
 After years of knowing something was wrong, and being misdiagnosed, it turned out that my shortness of breath was caused by liver disease – not asthma as they had thought.
 The NAFLD diagnosis came after I swelled up with fluid – something known as ascites – which was treated at first with diuretics but they stopped being effective after some months.